 Whispersync for Voice is nice but how will it help the dyslexic readers in my house?

 Immersion Reading for Whispersync for Voice

-The exciting thing for me is the development of Immersion Reading for Kindle Fire (the latest generation) and Kindle Fire HD owners.
-With Immersion Reading, Kindle edition books are synched to the corresponding Audible audio edition AND as the books are read the text is highlighted while it is narrated via the Audible audio book.
+With Immersion Reading for Kindle Fire and Kindle Fire HD, Kindle edition books are synched to the corresponding Audible audio edition AND as the books are read the text is highlighted while it is narrated via the Audible audio book.

 We have long used audiobooks and had our dyslexic kids listen to the book as they followed along in the paper version.
 The trouble is that they can often lose their place and end up just listening, thus losing the multi-sensory input.
 The benefits of this immersion-type of listening is similar to those of the Neurological Impress Method (NIM).
 In this instructional method, the parent (or tutor) reads a text that is slightly above the student’s reading ability while running their finger under the text.

 This multi-sensory instruction allows the child to see and hear the words at the same time and is very effective for building word recognition and fluency.

 There are nearly 15,000 Kindle books and Audible audiobooks available for Immersion Reading and Whispersynch for Voice as well as a nice selection of free sets including, The Adventures of Huckleberry Finn, A Tale of Two Cities, The Three Muskateers, Gulliver’s Travels and other classics.

 For a list of Kindle Edition Books with accompanying Audible Audio editions with Whispersync technology, click here.